dcwise/dita-badges/badges_intro.md

   ![Applicable only to Cloud Compute](./images/tag_cloud-compute_supported.svg) This topic applies exclusively to Cloud Compute.

-Content badging is a medium- to high-risk content strategy for compound publications, that is, publications that document more than one product or version.
+Content badging is a medium- to high-risk content strategy for compound publications, that is, publications documenting more than one product or version.